GamerSoft24/Software/InstallerSoft/macOS/README.md

-We are finding installers to upload to this `Software` repository.
+We are currently finding installers to upload to this `Software` repository.
 Please be patient!